 4. Project manager

-Each bullet point ties work to measurable results—budget savings, time reductions, audit scores, and team impact.
+Each bullet point ties work to measurable results, like budget savings, time reductions, audit scores, and team impact.
 These numbers instantly communicate value and effectiveness. - Clear career progression

 The resume follows a reverse-chronological format that shows upward mobility from Assistant Project Manager to Senior Project Manager.
 This tells a compelling career story at a glance. - High-impact project section